yenchenchou/mle-career-path/Interview/Facebook.md

     1. Percentage (3/23/2021)
     2. Find top 5 sales products having promotions (3/9/2020)
     3. What %age of sales happened on first and last day of the promotion (3/9/2020, 8/7/2020)
+    4. Percentage of promotion
+    5. average， percentage，increate rate are IMPORTANT!

+    ```SQL
+    select avg(case when promotion then 1 else 0 end) as percentage
+    ```

 - Resource
   - [The Facebook Data Engineer Interview](https://towardsdatascience.com/the-facebook-data-engineer-interview-345235afaac0)